Codenetz/codew/README.md

 As a front-end framework is used react and the source files can be found in `/src/client/`.
 They are two folders which represents the client environments `desktop` and `mobile`.
-Currently the back-end does not detect different client environments other than `desktop`.

 ***Compiling***